 Is peppermint tea your favorite?
 If you have kidney stones, you don’t need to cut this from the menu.
 Peppermint tea is low in oxalates.

 This type of tea is commonly used to treat a variety of ailments.
-From sinus problems to stomach ailments, peppermint tea is both soothing and healing.
+From sinus mucous membrane inflammation problems to stomach ailments, peppermint tea is both soothing and healing.
 And, there is no reason to stop drinking it if you are oxalate-sensitive.

 8. Chamomile Tea

-Is your favorite chamomile tea safe to drink?
-Since it is also an herbal tea, the answer is yes.
+Is your favorite chamomile tea safe to drink in case of having renal problems?
+Since it is a herbal tea, the answer is anticipated to be yes.
 So, you don’t have to say “goodbye” to the calming effects of chamomile tea.

-Although chamomile tea doesn’t have direct benefits to your kidneys.
-You can still reap the antioxidant and anti-inflammatory effects of this soothing tea.
-And, the anti-inflammatory properties may help calm any inflammation you have in your kidneys or surrounding areas.
+Although chamomile tea doesn’t have direct benefits to your kidneys, you can still reap the antioxidant and anti-inflammatory effects of this tea.
+And, the anti-inflammatory properties may help reduce any inflammation by promoting the immune system.

 Teas That Are Okay for You

 Rosehip tea has a variety of benefits, ranging from antioxidant properties to boosting your immunity.
 There are different reasons to drink this herbal tea.

 But, it does contain a moderate amount of oxalates.
 So, if you are sensitive or already have kidney stones you may want to practice moderation when drinking this tea.